canary-for-cognition/multimodal-dl-framework/classifier/docs/architectures/pretrained_cnn.md

 > Reference: https://pytorch.org/tutorials/beginner/finetuning_torchvision_models_tutorial.html

 Pretrained CNNs feature a model which has previously been trained on a very large dataset to either extract useful features from the input or perform standard classification.
-In the former case, the parameters of the pretrained model will not be updated during the training procedure.
+In the former case, the parameters of the pretrained model will not be updated during the train procedure.

 ## Supported pretrained models